suksit/writeup/content/writeups/nahamcon_ctf/localghost/index.md

 {{</admonition>}}

 {{<admonition info>}}
-I found out later that you can also solve this by deobfuscating the code in `jquery.jscroll2.js` then you'll get an array named `_0xbcec` at the top of the code.
-There is a member named `flag` in the array and the one after it is a Base64 encoded string `SkNURntzcG9vb29va3lfZ2hvc3RzX2luX3N0b3JhZ2V9` If you decode the string then you get the flag.
+I found out later that you can also solve this by deobfuscating the code in `jquery.jscroll2.js` then you'll get an array named `_0xbcec`.
+There is a member named `flag` in the array and the one following it is a Base64 encoded string `SkNURntzcG9vb29va3lfZ2hvc3RzX2luX3N0b3JhZ2V9`.
+If you decode the string then you get the flag.
 {{</admonition>}}